jeremygrace/flickbot/README.md

 <br>
 ---

->Below is a mockup/screenshot of how the YouTube trailer video will render in the Slack channel.
+>Below is a screenshot of how the YouTube trailer videos render in the Slack channel.

 <p align="center">